THE BLUE PLAQUE ROUTE

 Nassington Post Office and General Store

-• The 'Bottom Shop': - there were once three shops in the village, Rowle's shop at the top of the village, 'Neath's' near The Black Horse and this one, known to villagers of a certain vintage as 'the Bottom Shop'
+The ‘Bottom Shop’: - there were once three shops in the village, Rowle’s shop at the top of the village, Neath’s near The Black Horse and this one, known to villagers of a certain vintage as ‘the Bottom Shop’.

 This shop has been part of village life for many, many years and has offered employment to numerous people.
-At one time there used to be a petrol pump outside, very cold to man during the winter.
+At one time there used to be a petrol pump outside, so very cold to man during the winter.
+In the 1960s and 70s deliveries were made around the village courtesy of a mobile van.
+In the time before supermarkets, having the shop come to you was a great bonus, especially if you lived at the ‘top end’.

-• Haberdashery and Grotto: - sewing items were on sale all year round and at Christmas an upstairs room was converted into a grotto for the sale of toys and decorations
+Haberdashery and Grotto: - sewing items were on sale all year round and at Christmas an upstairs room was converted into a grotto for the sale of toys and decorations

 8